 The Group’s major exposure to foreign currency exchange fluctuation is as follows:

 Investment in the Project is primarily denominated in US Dollar.
 The cumulative investment incurred up to 31 December 2018 was about USD256.9 million.

 The remaining sources of funds will be mainly in US Dollar, including unutilised balance from the US Dollar club-deal loan facilities of USD38.9 million and deferred payment credit of USD53 million from the EPC contractor.

 Foreign currency exchange fluctuation will not have a material impact to the commercial merits and viability of the Project given that the investment cost and future income stream and operating expenses are denominated primarily in the US Dollar.

 The fluctuation of Malaysia Ringgit against the US Dollar will however have an impact on the reported construction revenue and profit in Malaysia Ringgit terms.
 The translation of the US Dollar denominated subsidiary for consolidation will also result in forex gain/loss under “Other Comprehensive Income”.

-The Company does not have a fixed long-term dividend policy.
-In deciding the dividend payout for each year, the Board considers the strength of cash flow from operating activities, the cash outlay commitments and future plans of the Group.
-For the financial year under review, the Company has decided to trim its dividend from a total of 5 sen in 2016 to 4 sen per share to conserve cash for the Don Sahong Hydropower Project.
+The Company does not maintain a fixed long-term dividend policy.
+In deciding the dividend payout for each year, the Board considers the strength of the Group’s cash flow from operating activities, the cash outlay commitments and future plans of the Group.
+For the financial year under review, the Company has decided to maintain its dividend payout at 4 sen per ordinary share to conserve cash for the Don Sahong Hydropower Project.

-The Group’s growth prospects can be found in the Chairman’s Statement.
+The Group’s prospects and future plans can be found in the Chairman’s Statement.